gbif/jekyll-hp-base-theme/pages/measurements.md

 ```

 ## Add a page with your privacy policy
 You need to provide a page with your privacy policy.
-We have prepared one you can use that should suffice if all you do is using Google Analytics.
+We have prepared one you can use that should suffice if all you do is use Google Analytics.
 See [Privacy Policy template](/privacy-policy-template) for more details on usage and conditions.

 ## Overwrite the default tracking scripts
-When the user accept the terms then a function is called that attach the measurement scripts.
+When the user accepts the terms then a function is called that attaches the measurement scripts.
 This function is called when the user clicks `accept` and on subsequent pages if the cookie (or rather localStorage variable has been set.
 The users consent/rejection is stored in local storage as `GBIF_terms`).

 If they accept then the function "attachMeasurements" will be called.
 You can overwrite this function by adding a file `/_includes/js/measure.js` and replace the function.